 There are things you can do to discourage persistent nuisance cats.
-Visit Good Cat SA for proven tips and advice.
+Visit the Dog and Cat Board website for proven tips and advice.

 If the nuisance persists after you have taken reasonable steps to address the issue, contact our Community Safety Team on 8384 0666.

 Our officers may be able to provide you with further advice on how to deter cats from entering your property.

 Residents can access our cat cage hire program in order to trap nuisance stray cats on their property.
 Trapping should only be considered as a last resort.

 For more information about trapping nuisance cats and to book a cage, please click here: Trapping a nuisance animal for removal from your property.

 The Dog and Cat Management Board has published its latest edition of the Cat Owners’ Handbook which provides: